athomasq/athomasq.github.io/categories/hikari/setyl.md

 1. Startups are risky and most startups fail; Setyl is no exception.

-2. Setyl started out in the SME segment but has since moved up to the mid-market tier which is their current sweet spot.
-They're still building out features required to capture true enterprise customers.

-3. There's still a lot of work to be done in their go-to-market and scaling strategy -- it's far from fully baked.
+2. There's still a lot of work to be done in their go-to-market and scaling strategy -- it's far from fully baked.
 (Which is expected for a seed-stage company.)

-4. For dollar-based investors, there is (hedgeable) currency risk since Setyl is a UK-based and GBP-denominated company.
+3. For dollar-based investors, there is (hedgeable) currency risk since Setyl is a UK-based and GBP-denominated company.

-5. System-of-record stickiness helps Setyl retain existing customers, but it doesn't necessarily help them acquire new customers; in that respect, it's not a full-fledged network effect.

 <br/>
 <br/>